-And while fight or flight responses are more primitive, they are essential for survival especially when it comes to dealing with imminent danger scenarios that could result in physical harm (such as running out of a burning building).
+And while fight or flight responses are more primitive, they are essential for survival especially when it comes to dealing with imminent danger scenarios that could result in physical harm and/or cause us fear (such as running out of a burning building).

 However, as our society evolves, and we find ourselves in situations where we no longer need to say… run away from a hungry dinosaur, many people still react to any perceived threatening situations in a fight or flight manner rather than thinking through scenarios critically.

-In other words, we operate from a place of “feeling” instead of a place of “thinking.”
+In other words, we operate from a place of “fear” instead of a place of “rest.”

 And unfortunately, many of us have adapted this type of primitive response methodology when it comes to how we deal with sexually charged media, messaging, and situations.